patrick1bauer/ConcurrentBlockChain/Rust BlockChain/Readme (Rust BlockChain).txt

 COP 4520.001: Concepts of Parallel and Distributed Processing with Professor Damian Dechev (Spring 2021) Department of Computer Science, College of College of Engineering and Computer Science at UCF

-This program implements a simple blockchain written in Haskell.
+This program implements a simple blockchain written in Rust.
 There are 2 implementations included:
-1.) blockchainSingleThreaded.rs implements a simple blockchain*.
+1.) single_blockchain implements a simple blockchain*.
-2.) blockchainMultiThreaded.rs takes the simple blockchain, and implements a concurrent algorithm.
+2.) multi_blockchain takes the simple blockchain, and implements a concurrent algorithm.

 *When using the term "simple blockchain", we refer to a program that represents a blockchain in theory,